Pack your tablets: Irish schools ditch the textbooks to go digital

 A handful of schools are using technology to attempt to harness students’ digital literacy and better engage them in the classroom.
 Is it working out?

-First year students with Surface Pro devices using Microsoft One Note as a learning resource during their Spanish class at Coláiste Bhaile Chláir.
+First year students with Surface Pro devices using tablet devices as a learning resource during their Spanish class at Coláiste Bhaile Chláir.
 Photographs: Joe O’Shaughnessy

 There are no textbooks at Coláiste Bhaile Chláir, a post-primary school in Claregalway, Co Galway.
 Having digital coursework means that lessons become something of a collaboration.
 Students can shape the flow of information by adding their own research, pictures and annotations.
 They can replay instructional videos (like a maths problem, for example) at home if they didn’t quite grasp something during class.
 Their notes are kept in one digital binder, accessible from anywhere, and their homework is synced with teachers’ devices the moment it’s done.

 In 2012, Coláiste Bhaile Chláir was founded with a simple idea behind it.
 If students are comfortable using smartphones, tablets and laptops at home, then why not harness that digital literacy to engage them in the classroom?